LucianoBatista/ds-ml-bootcamp-tera/README.md

-# ds-ml-bootcamp-tera
+# TERA BOOTCAMP

-This repo will have materials used during the bootcamp of Data Science and Machine Learning at TERA
+This repo will have materials used during the bootcamp of Data Science and Machine Learning at TERA.